Marcia A. Invernizzi

-Marcia Invernizzi is an American professor, author, and researcher in the field of Reading Education.
-At the University of Virginia Curry School of Education, she teaches reading education.
+Marcia Invernizzi is an American professor, author, and researcher in the field of reading education.
+At the University of Virginia School of Education and Human Development (formerly the Curry School of Education), she teaches reading education.
 As founder of the Book Buddies program, she is known as a leader in early literacy intervention.

 Education

 Invernizzi graduated from Washington College in 1972 with a B.A. in English.
 She then taught English and reading in various schools in Virginia and Maryland.
 During that time, she earned her M.Ed. in reading education from the University of Virginia.
 In 1985 she earned her PhD in reading education, also from the University of Virginia.

 Career

 Invernizzi became an assistant professor at the University of Virginia in 1985.
 She became an associate professor in 1993 and then a full professor in 2001.
 Invernizzi was awarded the Thomas G. Jewell professorship in 2002 and the Henderson professorship in 2004.

-Invernizzi is currently the Henderson Professor of Reading Education at the University of Virginia's Curry School of Education.
+Invernizzi was the Henderson Professor of Reading Education at the University of Virginia's School of Education and Human Development.
 She teaches in the department of Curriculum, Instruction, and Special Education.
 Invernizzi has been the director of the McGuffey Reading Center since 1990.
 She is co-creator of the Phonological Awareness Literacy Screening (PALS) tool used in the state of Virginia for assessing students' literacy skills.

 At Washington College's annual George Washington's birthday convocation on February 25, 2011, Invernizzi was awarded an honorary degree, Doctor of Letters.

-In 2013, U.VA.Innovations named Invernizzi as their Innovator of the Year.
-She is the first from the Curry School of Education to receive this honor.
+In 2013, U.VA.
+Innovations named Invernizzi as their Innovator of the Year.
+She is the first from the School of Education and Human Development to receive this honor.